ZTiKnl/IDA-BGS/README.md

 2. Request API key on webinterface
 3. Start up EDMC
 4. Insert API key into plugin by going to File -> Settings, tab IDA-BGS, enter/paste the key, and hit OK
-5. Optional: add checkmark to approve INF data packages
+5. Optional: add checkmark to approve additional data packages

 There is an extra row in the main window of EDMC, labeled IDA-BGS.
 This row can have 5 different values: